StrangeTcy/strangetcy.github.io/_posts/2026-09-11-long-trajectory-is-not-necessarily-deep-reasoning.md

 An evaluation should help distinguish them rather than assigning all of them a place on one “depth” axis.

-So the genre I want is a collection of controlled situations where iteration, shortcuts, retention, and representation can be varied and inspected.

-Not a collection of machines already certified to require deep reasoning.
+So the genre I want is a collection of controlled situations where iteration, shortcuts, retention, and representation can be varied and inspected, not a collection of machines already certified to require deep reasoning.

 The question that survives is: